yabeda-rb/example-prometheus/README.md

 # Example of Rails and Sidekiq metrics exported to Prometheus + Grafana

-This example illustrates how to use [evil-metrics] with rails application and draw graphs.
+This example illustrates how to use [yabeda] gem suite with rails application to draw graphs for app metrics.

 ## Prerequisites